opencog/opencog/examples/python/README.md

 Python Examples
 ===============
+There are more basic examples in the atomspace repository.

 To run these examples, you must first set the `PYTHONPATH` to the opencog cython build directory.
 In most cases, the following will